-The following information is meant for people, who had to flee according to humanitarian, international law or poiltical reasons and would like to study or to continue studies they had to interrupt.
-The International Office of the West Coast University of Applied Sciences (German name: „Fachhochschule Westküste“, FHW, FH Westküste) advises in general everyone who is interested in studying and has qualifications from abroad.
+The following information is meant for people, who had to flee for humanitarian, legal or political reasons and would like to study or to continue studies they had to interrupt.
+The International Office of Fachhochschule Westküste – University of Applied Sciences (FHW, FH Westküste) gives advice to everyone who is interested in studying and has qualifications from abroad.
 However, the available options can depend on your residence status.

 The Gesellschaft für Akademische Studienvorbereitung und Testentwicklung e.V. (g.a.s.t.) offers an online language placement test „onSET for Refugees“.
 The test helps refugees with interest in studying to assess their respective language level.
 It is available under refugees.onset.de/en for the languages German and English.
-Under „Who Can Take the onSET for Refugees“ you can find out if you are eligble.
+Under „Who Can Take the onSET for Refugees“ you can find out if you are eligible.
 In order to access the test you will have to submit a document that verifies your residence status.
 After having proved that you meet the criteria you can take the test free of charge.

-Please take into account, that ’’onSET for Refugees’’ can not be used for applications to our courses of study.
-Its purpose is to help you assess your current level for your further planning.
+Please take into account, that ’’onSET for Refugees’’ cannot be used for applications to our courses of study.
+Its purpose is to help you assess your current level for your further planning!

 Please do not send us original certificates, as rejected applications will be destroyed!